You’re taking your kids on a plane for the first time:

 - Avoid junk food.
 Sugar and high-fat carbs like cookies and chips will make blood sugar unstable and make your child fussier.
 It may be tempting to go for a soda and cookies when the flight attendants come by on the plane, but try to keep the child’s diet as normal as possible with water and snacks closest to what they usually eat.

 - Prepare for the new time zone by adjusting their schedule gradually over a week before the trip.
 Staying up a bit later or getting up earlier can help adjust your kids’ natural rhythms before the trip.
 If this is not practical, have your child go to bed in line with the new time zone the day before the trip.
 When you arrive at your destination, let them nap, but keep them on the new time.

 - Physical activity will help your child’s body deal with jet lag, especially if they now need to go to bed “earlier” than usual.
 Take them for a walk around the new city, a swim in your hotel pool, or let them run through a park when you get to your destination.
 Moving around the plane can be helpful too.
 As soon as the seatbelt light goes off, suggest a trip to the restroom with your child.

-Parents should remember jet lag affects both adults and children, and that children may not be able to think logically to push through the physical effects.
-Children may need extra nap time for a few days upon arrival at the new destination, but keeping them hydrated without the extra sugar, and adjusting their schedule ahead of time will help to make the transition as smooth as possible.
+Parents should remember jet lag affects both adults and children, and children may be unable to think logically to push through the physical effects.
+Children may need extra nap time for a few days upon arrival at the new destination, but keeping them hydrated without sugar and adjusting their schedule will help make the transition as smooth as possible.